ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 `ibmcloud pi instance INSTANCE_ID [--json]`

-- `INSTANCE_ID`:  The unique identifier or name of the instance
+- `INSTANCE_ID`:  The unique identifier or name of the instance.

 **Options**